PatrickAlphaC/graph-nft-marketplace-fcc/README.md

 2. Log into [the graph UI](https://thegraph.com/studio/subgraph) and create a new Subgraph.

-Use Goerli as the network.
+Use `Ethereum Sepolia` as the network.

 3. Initialize Subgraph